This article originally appeared on the BeyeNETWORK.

 Project Charter: This document represents the agreement between IT and the business about the definition, scope, constraints and schedule of the OBI project.
 It also serves as the baseline for all change requests.
 A project charter contains the following sections:

-- Team structure for core team and extended team members
+Team structure for core team and team members

-Project Plan: A project plan may contain multiple graphs, such as critical path method (CPM) chart, Pert chart, or Gantt chart, detailing task estimates, task dependencies, and resource dependencies.
-Most project planning tools can also produce additional tabular reports on resources and schedule.
-The chance of success is directly proportional to the efforts expended in the project plan and management.
+Project : A project may contain multiple graphs, such as critical path method (CPM) chart, Pert chart, or Gantt chart, detailing task estimates, task dependencies, and resource dependencies.
+Most project tools can also produce additional tabular reports on resources and schedule.
+The chance of success is directly proportional to the efforts expended in the project and management.

 (Source: Moss, Larissa and Atre, Shaku.
 Business Intelligence Roadmap – The Complete Project Lifecycle for Decision-Support Applications, Addison Wesley Professional, 2003.)